tsolomko/BitByteData/README.md

 Whether you find a bug, have a suggestion, idea or something else, please [create an issue](https://github.com/tsolomko/BitByteData/issues) on GitHub.

-In case you have encoutered a bug, it would be especially helpful if you attach a file (archive, etc.) that caused the bug to happen.

 If you'd like to contribute code, please [create a pull request](https://github.com/tsolomko/BitByteData/pulls) on GitHub.